Tuthache/MangaCat/README.md

 ## Project Details

 This project creates a Manga Catalog which will pull different mangas from the Anilist API and allow users to keep track of manga they've completed.
 This project is built using React, Node, and MySQL.

+To run the application navigate into the server directory and run the following commands: **node server.js**  and node **retrieveManga.js** in a separate CMD navigate to the client directory and run the following command: **npm start**